joachifm/cl-webkit/README.md

 # cl-webkit - a binding to WebKitGTK+ for Common Lisp

 ## About
-cl-webkit is a FFI binding to [WebKitGTK+], currently targeting WebKit version 2.
+cl-webkit is a binding to [WebKitGTK+] for Common Lisp, currently targeting WebKit version 2.
-The WebKitGTK+ library lets you easily integrate web browsing capabilities in your application, leveraging the full power of the WebKit engine.
+The WebKitGTK+ library adds web browsing capabilities to an application, leveraging the full power of the WebKit browsing engine.
-With WebKit version 2 you also get process separation out-of-the box.
-Please refer to the upstream documentation for additional details about the WebKitGTK+ library.

 [WebKitGTK+]: http://webkitgtk.org/

+## API overview
+The cl-webkit API closely follows the WebKit2 API, with the exception that class based interfaces are preferred over functional interfaces in cases where both are provided.
+Hence, most `*_{new,get,set}` methods are excluded in favour of `make-instance` and slot accessors.

 ## Status
+[![Build Status](https://travis-ci.org/joachifm/cl-webkit.svg?branch=master)](https://travis-ci.org/joachifm/cl-webkit)

 The binding is incomplete, but what is provided should work as advertised.
-Currently, the goal is not to cover the entire C API, but to grow the binding by demand.

-[![Build Status](https://travis-ci.org/joachifm/cl-webkit.svg?branch=master)](https://travis-ci.org/joachifm/cl-webkit)

 ## Dependencies
 - A working installation of WebKit2GTK+ (whichever